 The program has been well received.
 Since the Voluntary Action Center is a not for profit agency, it has been dependent upon donations since its inception.
 Citizens have donated their used but working units and some corporations have donated new ones.
 In recent years, hard economic times have seen the corporate donations vanish, but the generosity of citizens has allowed the program to continue nevertheless.
-In 2012, VAC has seen an increase in the number of donors who are contributing multiple units, including the harder to secure sleeve air conditioners which are most often placed in apartment complexes where the wall opening for a unit is already part of the design.
+In 2014, corporate donors conferred grants which enabled VAC to purchase (new) the harder to secure sleeve air conditioners.
+These larger units are most often placed in apartment complexes where the wall opening for a unit is already part of the design.
 Most residences require standard window air conditioners.
-VAC has also seen the number of requests double compared to any previous year.
-Due to outstanding community response, VAC has been able to convert cash donations into brand new units, via cooperation with two local merchants--Menard's and WalMart.

 Because the aim is to provide the health-compromised individuals with at least one room in the house as a refuge from high heat and humidity, the request has been for units under 10,000 BTUs, in working condition.
 Recipients are asked to provide proof of low income and a note from a health care professional that indicates they have a condition that would be alleviated by the use of an air conditioner.
 Pick up and delivery of the units has also been dependent upon the willingness and availability of volunteers, for the applicants who are unable to come to the Center's office on 611 E. Grand in Beloit.
 Monetary donations to VAC enable the purchase of new, small window units at lower prices than a donor would pay at retail.
 While numbers do not tell the whole story, participants in the Center's program can be assured that their efforts have potentially saved someone's life.
 Call (608) 365-1278 to apply or request more information.